MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-yammer-network-into-sharepoint-server-and-office-365.md

 ms.prod: sharepoint-server-itpro
 localization_priority: Normal
 ms.assetid: 2b98f39e-649f-4b00-b025-0775ac996268
-description: "Learn how to integrate a Yammer network together with your SharePoint Server environment and your Office 365 organization."
+description: "Learn how to integrate a Yammer network together with your SharePoint Server environment and your Microsoft 365 organization."
 ---

 # Integrate a Yammer network into SharePoint Server and Microsoft 365